Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

-As triathletes, we almost always race in open-water, but so much of our training revolves around pool swimming that it can mean we are woefully unprepared for what we might encounter on race day.
-Access to open water isn’t easy for everyone, but don’t let that stop you from perfecting your open-water swim skills — like sighting, drafting, and pacing—in the pool.
+As triathletes, we almost always race in open water, but so much of our training revolves around pool swimming.
+The two are not the same, however – those who solely train in the pool often find they’re woefully unprepared for what they encounter in open water on race day.
+But that doesn’t mean all is lost!
+In fact, even though access to open water isn’t easy for everyone, it’s still possible to practice some open-water swim skills — like sighting, drafting, and pacing—in the pool.
+Try adding some of these sets to your swim workout to practice certain open-water skills in the pool.

 Open-Water Swim Skills: Drafting Set